 For anyone in the U.S. Air Force, Air Force challenge coins are highly sought-after.
-The most significant being the Airman's coin, which is presented to those who successfully complete Air Force Basic Military Training.
+The first one a new recruit receives is the Airman's coin, which is presented to those who successfully complete Air Force Basic Military Training.
 The special memento is presented at its own ceremony that marks the end of 8.5 weeks of intense training.
 It serves as a reminder of the transition from trainee to Airman.
 While an Airman’s enlistment will feature more milestones and more challenge coins, the satisfaction of the Airman's coin is something special that is cherished.

 Navy challenge coins are an icon and represent special moments for every sailor.
 They are used to promote camaraderie and a sense of belonging, from SECNAV down to the newest sailor.
 Navy coins are often produced for specific deployments, missions, and ship assignments.
 They have become a staple to commemorate the Navy's vital role in protecting our country.
 As with other military challenge coins, they are presented in a low-key fashion via handshake.
 They are held in high regard, cherished, carried, and displayed with pride.
 Some are even passed down to family members as heirlooms.

 Challenge coins have even made their way into the media.
-Over the past decade or so, challenge coins have been seen in several TV shows, movies, and more.
-This has led to higher public interest while enhancing the benefits and notoriety of challenge coins.
+Custom coins have been seen in several TV shows, movies, and more.
+This has led to higher public interest while enhancing the benefits and recognition of challenge coins.

 In 2009, NBC Nightly News did a special report on challenge coins and even showed the secret handshake delivery.
 The report concluded with then-anchor Brian Williams showcasing his entire collection of challenge coins he collected through the years.

 These are just a few ways that patriotic coins have been utilized.
-They are also used by civilians and veterans alike.
 Custom coins are a great way to show your patriotism and pride in your country.
 The best part is you can design them exactly how you want.
 No matter the shape, the size, the details, or the color, your idea can be transformed into a stunning challenge coin.
-For more information on challenge coins, please email us or give us a toll-free call at 1 (855) 272-8451.
+For more information, email us or give us a toll-free call at 1 (855) 272-8451.